proof88/PRooFPS-dd/README.md

  - from now **multiple physics iterations can be run within a single tick**.
 This is for having more precise physics when a lower tickrate is configured;
  - for this a new CVAR is introduced: `physics_rate_min`;

-server client debug network frag table sh for linux
+**Debug/Convenience changes**:
+ - Server instance shows per-client network stats in the frag table;
+ - a `PRooFPS-dd-as-client.sh` is added for Linux, similar to `PRooFPS-dd-as-client.bat` for Windows.

 ### v0.1.4 Private Beta (Oct 13, 2023)